top of page

 Whether taking a dip in one of Iceland's many hot springs or exploring the stunning fjords, there are plenty of experiences to enjoy.
 When traveling through this magical country, you can discover something new at every turn.
 Read on to learn more about what makes visiting Iceland during June so unique and some tips for making your trip safe and comfortable.

-Overview of the Weather in June
+Weather in Iceland in June

 From whale watching in Faxaflói Bay to hiking on glaciers, there's something for everyone in Iceland during June.
 The midnight sun means you can take advantage of the long days and explore the country until late.
 Whether you're looking for adventure or relaxation, June is an ideal time to visit Iceland.